Planetary Nebulae: Planetary Nebulae and their Parents, Siblings, Children, Cousins and Neighbors

 \section{Planetary Nebulae and their Parents, Siblings, Children, Cousins and Neighbors}

-There are two reasons why we want to know about objects related to PN.
-The first one is practical: some nebulae may contaminate our PN sample with objects whose evolution is completely unrelated to that of PNe.
-The second reason is that some objects may not be exactly the same as PNe, but their existence, numbers and parameters can shed light on the evolution of PNe.
+There are two reasons why we want to know about objects related to PNe.
+The first one is practical: some nebulae may contaminate the \textit{bona fide} PN sample with objects whose evolution is completely unrelated to that of PNe.
+The second reason is that some objects may not be exactly the same as PNe, but their existence, numbers and parameters may shed light on the evolution of PNe.
 By definition, PNe are nebulae surrounding the exposed nucleus of their progenitors, ionized by the nucleus' UV radiation.
 We can add that they derive from low-to-intermediate mass stars that {\it do not} go through a supernova explosion.
-We may also want to call PNe only nebulae that derive from AGB stars, those stars whose core is made of carbon and oxygen or oxygen and neon, having gone through helium burning.
+Another way to define PNe is nebulae that derive from AGB stars, namely stars whose core is made of carbon and oxygen or oxygen and neon, having gone at least through helium burning.

-\subsection{Objects that can be confused with PNe}
+\subsection{Objects That Can Be Confused With PNe}